ortus-boxlang/boxlang-docs/getting-started/installation/modules.md

 `Category: cfml`

-This module allows your BoxLang engine to run as an Adobe ColdFusion CFML engine or a Lucee CFML engine.
+This module allows your BoxLang engine to run as an Adobe CFML engine or a Lucee CFML engine.
 Please note that we will not offer every single feature of the Adobe engines in this single module.
 It can be spread out through a collection of modules.

 ```
 install bx-compat